Moduli interpretation of Eisenstein series: Relations involving the Weil pairing and Hecke operators

 Writing the sum in the order $\sum_X \sum_{\hat{T}}$, we see that the inner sum over $\hat{T}$ is now exactly analogous to~\eqref{equation4.31}.
 In our setting, $C$ and $[s]T_0 \oplus X$ play the roles of $B$ and $U_0$ from~\eqref{equation4.31}\footnote{ Recall that $U_0$ in~\eqref{equation4.31} had the property that $[n^k]U_0 = \hat{U_0} = [s]\hat{T_0}$.
-The analogous observation in our setting is that $[n^k]([s]T_0 \oplus X) = [s]\hat{T_0}$. }, and we obtain by an identical argument to the subcase (ii.a) that our final expression is congruent modulo Eisenstein series to an element of $\ringRl$.
-This completes the proof. \end{proof}
+The analogous observation in our setting is that $[n^k]([s]T_0 \oplus X) = [s]\hat{T_0}$. }, and we obtain as in subcase (ii.a) that our final expression is congruent modulo Eisenstein series to an element of $\ringRl$.
+This ends our proof. \end{proof}

-Having disposed of weight~$2$, we now turn our attention to weight~$3$.
-We shall prove weight~$3$ analogs of Propositions \ref{proposition4.6} and~\ref{proposition4.8}, but only for modular forms of the form $\xP\lambdaQ$, i.e., for products of an Eisenstein series of weight~$2$ with an Eisenstein series of weight~$1$.
-We shall continue to work modulo Eisenstein series, i.e., modulo the space $\Espace_3$.
-In this context, the analog of~\eqref{equation4.9} is the following statement, which holds whenever $\pointP \oplus \pointQ \oplus \pointR = \Pzero$:
+We next wish to prove weight~$3$ analogs of Propositions \ref{proposition4.6} and~\ref{proposition4.8}, but only for modular forms of the form $\xP\lambdaQ$, i.e., for products of two Eisenstein series of weights $2$ and~$1$.
+We again work modulo Eisenstein series, i.e., modulo $\Espace_3$.
+In this context, the analog of~\eqref{equation4.9} is the following statement for $\pointP \oplus \pointQ \oplus \pointR = \Pzero$: